Oscarvlad/alx-system_engineering-devop/0x01-shell_permissions/README.md

 Everybody!:script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 James Bond:script that sets the permission to the file hello as follows:
-John Doe:script that sets the mode of the file hello to this
+John Doe:script that sets the mode of the file hello to this Look in the mirror: script that sets the mode of the file hello the same as olleh’s mode.